 The Company is exposed to foreign exchange and currency risks arising from fluctuations in foreign exchange rates among the U.S. dollar and Canadian dollar and the degree of volatility of these rates.
-The Company usually keeps the majority of its cash and cash equivalents in U.S. dollars, but this can be affected by the timing of financings as private placements are done in Canadian dollars such as the financings in June 2020 and May 2021.
+The Company usually keeps the majority of its cash and cash equivalents in U.S. dollars, but this can be affected by the timing of financings as private placements are carried out Canadian dollars such as the financings in May 2021 and April 2022.
 Canadian G&A expenses are primarily paid in Canadian dollars.
 The Company does not use derivative instruments to reduce its exposure to foreign exchange and currency risks.

-At March 31, 2021, the Company's cash was primarily held in U.S. dollars as disclosed in Note 3 of the unaudited condensed consolidated interim financial statements for the three months ended March 31, 2021.
-The Company estimates that a 1% fluctuation in foreign currency exchange rates of the Canadian dollar compared to the U.S. dollar would have an impact of approximately \$10,500 to the results of operations based upon the foreign currency financial instruments (including cash) held at March 31, 2021.
+At March 31, 2022, the Company's cash and cash equivalents were primarily held in U.S. dollars as disclosed in Note 3 of the unaudited condensed consolidated interim financial statements for the three months ended March 31, 2022.
+The Company estimates that a 1% fluctuation in foreign currency exchange rates of the Canadian dollar compared to the U.S. dollar would have an impact of approximately \$2,300 to the results of operations based upon the foreign currency financial instruments (including cash and cash equivalents) held at March 31, 2022.